esraonal/language_models/README.md

 - 10% of the time tokens are replaced with a random token.
 - 10% of the time tokens are left unchanged.

+For this project we are not using pre-trained word embeddings so models will also learn these embeddings.
 ## autoagressive vs masked

 First langauge model is trained with the encoder from the classical Transformers architecture.